 - Once you have logged into each directory and claimed the listing, edit the business information using the data created in NAP Task #1.
 Use Copy/Paste to ensure accuracy.

 - Lather, rinse, repeat ad nauseum.

 - Address(es), including old

 - Phone(s), including old

 - 2-3 months after completing NAP Task #1-3, go to Yext.

-- Enter your business name and primary phone number and scan for listings.
+- Enter your business name and primary phone number and Scan Now for listings.